What is AEPS and Why is it Important for You?

 What You Need Before Using Iris Scan for AEPS

-Before you can use your iris to do banking with AEPS, you must ensure two main things:
+Before you can use your iris to conduct banking transactions with AEPS, you must ensure two main things:

 - Your Aadhaar Number: You need your 12-digit Aadhaar number.

 - Aadhaar-Linked Bank Account: Your bank account must be linked or “seeded” with your Aadhaar number.
-If it is not, you will need to visit your bank branch to get this done first.
+If it isn’t, you will need to visit your bank branch to complete this linkage.

-Once these two points are covered, you are ready to use Iris Scan for AEPS.
+Once these two requirements are met, you are ready to use Iris Scan for AEPS.

 Simple Steps to Use Iris Scan for AEPS